Vyral/blake-sloan-recruiting/_posts/2023-05-24-winning-by-showing-what-you-have-learned-and-earned.md

 title: '"Using Real Experiences To Win More With Clients"'
 date: 2023-05-24 11:35:00
 tags:
-excerpt: >-
-  People Will Discount Your Value and Presentation Until They Understand What You Have Learned And Earned
+excerpt: ' People Will Discount Your Value and Presentation Until They Understand What You Have Learned And Earned To Get To Your Place In The Business.'
 enclosure:
 pullquote:
 enclosure_type: video/mp4